Sam-muigai/Portfolio-Backend/README.md

 2. Create a feature branch from main: git checkout -b feat/short-description
 3. Run the project locally and ensure endpoints work.
 4. Make minimal, focused changes.
 Add or update documentation as needed.
-5. If you add logic, consider adding tests under src/test/kotlin (JUnit 5/KotlinTest configured in pom.xml).
+5. If you add logic, consider adding tests under src/test/kotlin .
 6. Ensure code compiles: mvn -q -DskipTests=false test
 7. Commit with a clear message (e.g., feat: add delete project endpoint) and push your branch.
 8. Open a Pull Request describing the change, rationale, and testing performed.